-Final Management Action: The OIG substantiated that Holt violated AOC policy and the administrative violation was submitted to the Architect of the Capitol for action deemed appropriate, if any.
-Because the OIG was unable to obtain sufficient evidence of a criminal violation of theft, the case was not presented to the United States Attorney's Office for criminal prosecutorial consideration.
-The case is closed pending management action.
+Final Management Action: The OIG substantiated that Holt violated AOC policy and the administrative violation was submitted to the Architect of the Capitol for action deemed appropriate, if any, Because the OIG was unable to obtain sufficient evidence of a criminal violation of theft, the case was not presented to the United States Attorney's Office for criminal prosecutorial consideration.
+On June 5, 2025, the AOC advised OIG that Holt has continued to make payments to satisfy her outstanding SLRP debt.
+Additionally, the AOC will begin to track such debts with the National Finance Center to ascertain whether the debts are being satisfied and will provide a monthly report regarding the status of SLRP debts to the Office of the Chief Financial Officer.
+The AOC is also updating AOC Order 537-1, Student Loan Repayment Program, to further reinforce employee requirements involving repayment of SLRP benefits as well as the process to recoup SLRP funds when an employee breaches his/her executed SLRP service agreement.
+The case is closed.